-Lenders exercising delegated authority warrant that the loan meets the requirements of the applicable agency's guidelines (including any factors that must be considered outside of the AUS).
+Lenders warrant that the loan meets the requirements of the applicable agency's guidelines (including any factors that must be considered outside of the AUS) and National MI's requirements.
+Consequently, when there are differences between agency and National MI requirements, the lender must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics.